jhxie/CMPUT333/lab2/part1/REPORT.md

 ## Part 1

+**NOTE**:
+The actual user names for both machines are in all lower case.

 The passwords we used are listed in the table below:

 | Platform | Administrator/Root Password  | User1 Password | User2 Password |